Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Introduction

-Notwithstanding their broad applicability, parameter estimation for ERGMs is often computationally demanding, a problem that is especially acute for valued networks.
-The major computational cost comes from the normalizing factor in the ERGM likelihood function, which is generally an intractable function involving the sum or integral of an exponentiated potential over the set of all possible network configurations.
+The major computational cost of ERGM estimation comes from the normalizing factor in its likelihood function, which is generally an intractable function involving the sum or integral of an exponentiated potential over the set of all possible network configurations.
 Although much is made over the fact that these sums have too many elements to explicitly evaluate \citep[except in the case of extremely small unvalued graphs, e.g. ][]{von.et.al:sn:2021}, this is not the major obstacle to computation: rather, the difficulty rises from the extreme roughness (i.e., high variance) of the exponentiated potential over the support, which (in the absence of an explicit analytical solution) renders naive attempts at numerical approximation ineffective.
 This problem can be amplified in the valued case, particularly where edge values vary greatly; valued edges can also pose challenges for some approximate estimation procedures that are successful in the case of unvalued ERGMs, as they must now explore a larger \emph{per edge} state space.
 This high cost of estimation puts a priority on computationally efficient approximation methods.
 However, there has not been to date a systematic study of how well such methods perform, either in terms of improved computational efficiency or quality of estimation.